Places to go, things to do

 LECTURES

-Evenings at Forsythe, presentations start at 6:30 p.m.; schedule includes: March 15, “Creating Your Own Backyard Habitat,” prepare for the spring by learning how to create your own backyard habitat with naturalist and author Pat Sutton, free.
+Evenings at Forsythe, presentations start at 6:30 p.m.; schedule includes: Feb.
+15, “What’s in the Noyes Today” with Michael Cagno, executive director of the Noyes Museum of Art, will provide a glimpse of the new and exciting collections from world-renown artists and local talent; March 15, “Creating Your Own Backyard Habitat,” prepare for the spring by learning how to create your own backyard habitat with naturalist and author Pat Sutton, free.
 (609) 652-1665. www.fws.gov.
 Edwin B. Forsythe National Wildlife Refuge, Great Creek Road, Oceanville.

 MUSIC